WenchuanLiliZhao/A-Walk-in-the-Woods/Set Theory/Basic/Zermelo-Fraenkel Set Theory.md

 Intuitively, we explain a set as collection of objects.
 But this is not how the term is defined.
 Even if we accept "collections" and"objects" as primitive notions, "collections of objects" does not tell us in what case a collection fails to be a set.
 If it was a definition, however, being a collection of objects must be the equivalent condition of being a set.
 In this case, the Axiom of Abstraction is accepted, for every predicate $P(x)$ is a way to collect objects.
 Then, we would encounter Russell's paradox.

-As sets are the only primitive object within ZFC, the primitive relation, membership, only describe the relation between two sets.
+As sets are the only primitive object within ZFC, the primitive relation, membership, only describes the relation between two sets.
 If $x$ and $y$ are two sets, the notation

 $$
 x \in y